 The Company is subject to federal, state and provincial income taxes in jurisdictions in which it conducts business.
-The Canadian income tax statutory rate was 26.9% for the three and six-month periods ended July 31, 2014.
-However, the Company's effective consolidated tax rate is influenced by the mix of accounting profits or losses before income tax among tax jurisdictions, the foreign exchange gain or loss on the Term Facility and the foreign exchange impact of foreign subsidiaries having the Canadian dollar as functional currency.
+The Canadian income tax statutory rate was 26.9% for the three-month period ended April 30, 2014.
+However, the Company's effective consolidated tax rate is influenced by the mix of accounting profits or losses before income tax among tax jurisdictions, the foreign exchange gain or loss on the Term Facility recorded in Canada, and the foreign exchange impact of foreign subsidiaries having the Canadian dollar as functional currency.
 The Company expects to pay cash taxes in all tax jurisdictions for the fiscal year ending January 31, 2015, except in Canada and the United States where the Company plans to utilize its tax attributes to offset taxable income or income taxes payable.